-The Clusters of Scholarly Prominence Program (CSPP) is UTSC’s new flagship program for supporting the pursuit of strategic initiatives.
-The inaugural competition recently concluded, with a total of $2.4 million of funding awarded.
-Development of the following four clusters will begin this Fall:
+The Clusters of Scholarly Prominence Program (CSPP) is UTSC’s flagship program for supporting the pursuit of strategic initiatives.
+The inaugural competition awarded a total of $2.4 million of funding.
+Current clusters include:

 The Clinical Research and Evaluation Cluster (CREC)

 CREC seeks to improve recovery from mental health conditions through the integrated multi-method evaluation of psychological treatments for mental health.
 Integrating expertise in mental health treatment with neuroscience, epidemiology, health economics, health humanities, and biostatistics, the CREC will be the first interdisciplinary unit for conducting large-scale evaluations of clinical treatments.

 The Centre for Environmental Research in the Anthropocene (CERA)

 CERA will create a cutting-edge collaborative research program that will address key questions about how anthropogenic stressors influence the ecosystems in which we live.
 CERA will pursue a multipronged set of programs that will enhance collaboration, partnership, research and training at UTSC.

 Cluster Lead: Andrea Charise (Department of Health & Society)